King Richard III College is one of the best British International Schools in Mallorca (Majorca), Spain. The atmosphere in our school is one that

 Expectations in subject areas:

-- Numeracy: counting and properties of numbers, place value, ordering, money, addition and subtraction to ten, length, weight, capacity, shapes, time, handling data, sorting, classifying and organising of data.
+- Numeracy: counting and properties of numbers, place value, ordering, money, addition and subtraction, length, weight, capacity, shapes, time, handling data, sorting, classifying and organising of data.

 - Geography: geographical locations, proximity to where they live, finding out about their locality, different countries around the world and the weather.

-- History: similarities and differences between past and present as associated with toys, homes, clothes.
+- History: similarities and differences between past and present as associated with toys, clothes, domestic life and transport.

 - Art: portraits, investigating materials, sculptures.